D4D25A/Medusa-Combolist-Editor/README.md

 ![](img/medusa-transbg.png)

-## A advanced multi-function combolist editor written in one python file.
+## An advanced multi-function combolist editor written in one python file.
 *Medusa is a proof-of-concept multi-function advanced combolist editor which has a variety of editing features.*
 ***Medusa has been officially deprecated as of January 15, 2021***